department-of-veterans-affairs/va.gov-cms/tests/accessibility/README.md

 To run tests locally from the commend line use `npm test` command.

 ##### Third
-After tests finished you can check or export `aXeAccessibilityCheckReport.csv` report that can be found inside `.test/accessibility/report` folder for more detailed information.
+After tests finished you can check or export `aXeAccessibilityCheckReport.csv` report that can be found inside `.test/accessibility/axeReport` folder for more detailed information.

 ##### Note
 Accessibility test run with `phantomjs` headless browser and will not be visible.
-If you want to see execution of test in browser, please install chrome drive  by using `npm install chromedriver` command or by other options that can be found at - https://www.npmjs.com/package/chromedriver and then replace `phantomjs` with `chrome`  inside `./tests/accessibility/aXeAccessibilityCheck.js line:15`.
+If you want to see execution of test in browser locally, please install chrome drive  by using `npm install chromedriver` command or by other options that can be found at - https://www.npmjs.com/package/chromedriver and then replace `phantomjs` with `chrome`  inside `./tests/accessibility/aXeAccessibilityCheck.js line:15`.

 #To Do